 “The correlation between women at the C-suite level and firm profitability is demonstrated repeatedly, and the magnitude of the estimated effects is not small,” researchers Marcus Noland, Tyler Moran and Barbara Kotschwar wrote.

-The study, funded by EY, found no evidence that female CEOs, on their own, improved firms’ performances.
+, funded by EY, found no evidence that female CEOs, on their own, improved firms’ performances.
 It also suggested that female board members may help a company’s bottom line through a “pipeline effect” — more women on a board may mean more women in C-level positions — although the relationship was not found to be statistically significant.

 According to 2014 data gathered by the study’s researchers from Reuters, 60 percent of companies have no female board members, 50 percent have no females in top executive positions, and only 4.5 percent have female CEOs.